 It is the combination of salt and smoke that caused this kind of preservation, but either one can be used individually to hold off spoilage for shorter periods of time.
 In the midst of the French and Indian War.
 George Washington, then a British soldier, recorded that his men had used the "Indian" method of barbecue to preserve meat.
 They lacked the salt to properly salt and store the meat, which would have given them a few weeks.
 The rough smoking method they used only preserved the meat for a few days.

 Washington didn't refer to this method he called barbecue because he didn't know about meat smoking or because he knew what barbecue was in our modern sense.
-He called it this because the meat he had procured wasn't cured and smoking in a smokehouse, but instead over an open pit, the method used in the earliest days of barbecue and attributed to the indigenous peoples of the Americas.
+He called it this because the meat he had procured wasn't cured and smoked in a smokehouse, but instead over an open pit, the method used in the earliest days of barbecue and attributed to the indigenous peoples of the Americas.

 Smoking, as in modern hot barbecue smoking, is a cooking process.
 Many people will bore you with explanations of the Maillard Reaction.
 This chemical reaction between amino acids and reducing sugars is what gives many cooked foods their brown color and produces that cooked flavor we tend to look for.
 The Maillard Reaction causes meats, bread, and pretty much anything organic to gain these characteristics.
 While an interesting science experiment, it isn't unique to barbecue.